 There are several things you must know before coming to React Finland.
 Read on to learn more.

 The conference will be held at Paasitorni, a historic building in Siltasaari, near the center of Helsinki.
 Paasitorni is a gorgeous Art Noveue building that in past served as Worker's House.
-On 25th to 27th, several meeting rooms will be used for the workshops.
-On 28th and 29th, the big congress hall will be the main conference location.
+From 12th to 14th, several meeting rooms will be used for the workshops.
+On 15th and 16th, the big congress hall will be the main conference location.